Passed vs. Past – How To Distinguish These Words

 Examples

-• The archaeologist uncovered artefacts from ancient past civilizations.
+• The archaeologist uncovered artifacts from ancient past civilizations.

 • Her dreams for a better future eclipsed her past disappointments.